 Why the 24-Hour Rule Is Crucial for Long-Term Sobriety

-The one-day-at-a-time mantra is used frequently in the world of recovery, particularly among people who follow the 12-Step principles of Alcoholics Anonymous.
+The one-day-at-a-time mantra is used frequently in the world of recovery, particularly among people who follow the 12-Step principles of Alcoholics Anonymous or Narcotics Anonymous.
 Its purpose is to remind individuals in recovery to stay in the present, focus on today, and not think too far ahead about sobriety.
 Because the saying has become so ubiquitous, it can be easy to lose sight of the technique’s effectiveness.
-In fact, even studies have shown that it really works.
-Here are some reasons why focusing on 24 hours at a time is so beneficial.
+In fact, according to a recent study that looked at brain scans of individuals with an alcohol use disorder, the brain takes a long time to normalize, which can make each day a struggle, especially initially.1 Here are some reasons why focusing on 24 hours at a time can be beneficial:

 It Makes Sobriety Feel Less Overwhelming